MARKET TRENDS

 Here are a few common questions to answer when considering a parcel of land for your custom home:

-• Is your land within a Home Owner’s Association (HOA) or planned community?
+Is the land within a Home Owner’s Association (HOA) or planned community?

-• Is your building lot and floor plan comparable to other lots in the neighborhood?
+Is the building lot comparable to other lots in the neighborhood?

 As you can see, when purchasing land to build your custom home there are some considerations that are fairly straightforward while others are more complex.